makemek/line-liff/README.md

 Typescript, an extension language to javascript, offers a type-checking and can run inside Nodejs by transpiling the code to javascript.

 Both of these languages are suitable for the project.
-Though, .NET is a little more cumbersome to deploy than Nodejs because it has to run on a Windows server (IIS).
+Though, .NET is a little more cumbersome to deploy than Nodejs because supports on linux container are limited.

 Nodejs is what I am comfortable with.
 Therefore, it is the language that I choose to implement in this project.